 - The astringent taste is basically a flavor of dryness—a chalky taste that dries the mouth and may cause it to contract (picture biting into a very green banana).

-- The astringent taste is also found in some fruits, vegetables, grains, and baked goods—things like apples, cranberries, pomegranate, artichokes, broccoli, cauliflower, lettuce, rye, rice cakes and crackers.
+- The astringent taste is also found in some fruits, vegetables, grains, and baked goods—things like apples, cranberries, pomegranate, artichokes, broccoli, cauliflower, lettuce, rye, rice cakes, and crackers.

 How to Eat

-Vata is deeply soothed when we choose to eat in peaceful environment—one where we can offer our full attention to the act of being nourished.
-And routine itself balances vata, so the practice of eating three square meals per day (at about the same time each day) further reduces vata and helps to strengthen delicate digestion.
-Sometimes, it is impossible to avoid all vata-aggravating foods.
-In a pinch, the detrimental potential of these foods can be minimized by making sure that they are well cooked, served warm, and garnished generously with oil, ghee, and digestive spices.
+Vata is deeply soothed when we choose to eat in a peaceful environment—one where we can offer our full attention to the act of being nourished.
+Routine itself also balances vata, so the practice of eating three square meals per day (at about the same times each day) further reduces vata and helps to strengthen delicate digestion.
+And as we have already discussed, the aggravating potential of many vata-aggravating foods can be minimized by making sure that they are well-cooked, served warm, and garnished generously with oil, ghee, and digestive spices.

-- A power-packed meal of eggs and buttered toast is always a winning choice for vata and can be served with sautéed veggies or avocado, if desired.
+- A power-packed meal of eggs and buttered toast is always a winning choice for vata and can be served with sautéed veggies or fresh avocado, if desired.